Overview of Relevant Statistical Standards

 Cross-classification considerations

-These classification systems serve complementary purposes and can be used together in ocean accounting.
+These classification systems serve complementary purposes, and you use them together in ocean accounting.
 ISIC identifies ocean-related industries (the producers), CPC identifies ocean-related products (the outputs), COFOG tracks government spending on ocean functions, CEPA/CReMA tracks environmental protection and resource management activities, and IUCN GET provides the ecosystem asset classification.
-Correspondences between classifications--such as the linkage between CPC subclasses and their ISIC classes of origin--facilitate integrated analysis[75].
+Correspondences between classifications -- such as the linkage between CPC subclasses and their ISIC classes of origin -- facilitate integrated analysis[75].

-However, certain gaps exist for ocean accounting purposes.
+However, certain gaps exist.
 ISIC does not separately identify marine mining from land-based mining, offshore renewable energy is not distinctly classified, and marine-specific environmental activities are often combined with terrestrial activities in CEPA and CReMA[76].
-These limitations may require supplementary classification detail for comprehensive ocean accounts.
+You may need supplementary classification detail for comprehensive ocean accounts.

 3.6 Standards Application Summary